go-isele/watcher/README.md

 # Watcher for Servers

-This scripts is designed to help you manage different pythons application by handling the Python installation, virtual environment setup, and running the application.
-Here's how the script works:
+This project includes several Python scripts for various tasks, including `cleaner.py`, `compresser.py`...`others soon`, and a logging endpoint in `db_logger.py`.
+You can easily run these scripts using the provided Bash script, `run_script.sh` and passing the script name you want to run.
 ## Prerequisites

 - Ensure you have Python 3 installed on your system.